2022 Þingvallavatn plane crash

 2022 Þingvallavatn plane crash is an aviation accident which occurred on 3 February 2022 when a Cessna 172N (TF-ABB) crash-landed into the partly-frozen lake of Þingvallavatn and sank during a sightseeing flight from Reykjavík Airport.
-All 4 people onboard died.
-Among those was Icelandic pilot Haraldur Diego, skateboarder and YouTuber Josh Neuman along with Nicola Bellavia and Tim Alings.
+All four people on board died.
+They were Icelandic pilot Haraldur Diego, skateboarder and YouTuber Josh Neuman, Nicola Bellavia and Tim Alings.
 The disappearance of the plane led to the biggest search and rescue operation for a missing plane in Iceland in over 40 years.